Manual Machining

 threaded spindle noses

-A type of spindle nose that is screwed onto the spindle.
+A type of spindle nose with screw threads to secure workholding devices to the spindle.
 Threaded spindle noses are often used on small lathes.

 threads